• Skip to main content

 Newman and warrant have called it ‘Yes-No-Controls’ this is also known as “steering controls”.

-This is also known as the time when they are occurring and measures them. it means it occurs when they are occurring and measures them.
+This is also known as the time when they are occurring and measures them.
+It means it occurs when they are occurring and measures them.

-Thus, it means it occurs when an activity is taking place. concurrent control techniques immediately consider any problem occurring in the operational process and analyze it to take necessary corrective steps Before any major damage is done.
+Thus, it means it occurs when an activity is taking place.
+Concurrent control techniques immediately consider any problem occurring in the operational process and analyze it to take necessary corrective steps before any major damage is done.

 This type of control is most satisfactory for maintaining dynamic equilibrium in an organization.